clausejs/clausejs/README.md

 ## Project status
 - Alpha.
-API are subject to change and improvement based on [feedback](/../../issues/).
+API's are subject to change and improvement based on [feedback](/../../issues/).

 ## Quick Examples